GemmaButcher-dev/itscool-ms3/TESTING.md

    As a student, I want to be able to save my favourite slang words to a favourites list in my user dashboard.

   ItScool provides:<br>
+      * A heart shaped favourite button that allows users to add favourite slang words to be added to a favourites list in their user profile dashboard page.

 ![screenshot]()